JosePedroDias/fpl/rules.md

 All your points for the Gameweek will be scored by these 11 players, however if one or more doesn't play they may be automatically substituted.

-Your team can play in any formation providing that 1 goalkeeper, at least 3 defenders and at least 1 forward are selected at all times.
+Your team can play in any formation providing that:
+1 goalkeeper
+3+ defender
+1+ forward
+are selected at all times.

 ## Selecting a Captain and a Vice-Captain